Carlosman1996/commsman/TASK.md

 TODO: collections must have table view option and show history

 TODO: Protect SQLite by encrypting

-TODO: model must be inside backend layer.
-Also, backend must wrap all pyqt signals in an independent method, as a "connector" between back and front.

 TODO: raise exception if requests have children.
 It must be a check in post_init dataclass